ravikumarmn/ravikumarmn.github.io/_posts/2024-02-07-retrieval-augmented-generation-(rag).md

 * **RAG-sequence** - In this approach, generates all output tokens that answers a user query using retrived k documents.

 * **RAG-token** - We first find k documents and then use those documents to create the next word.
 Then, we find another k documents to create the following word, and we keep doing this.
-This means we might get many different groups of documents while making one answer to a question.
+This means we get many different groups of documents while making one answer to a question.

 Now we understand the big picture of how things work in the RAG paper.
 But, not everything in the paper was done exactly as proposed.